zooxo/scary/README.md

 * FACT (factorial)
 * DEG/RAD

+## How to Enter a Number?
+1.)
+Enter mantissa (with '.' if applicabel)
+2.)
+If applicable: Enter EE to enter exponent (limited to 29) 3.)
+If applicable: Toggle sign of exponent with EE
+4.)
+If applicable: Toggle sign of number with CHS

 ## A short Video of a Miniaturized ScArY

 ## Some Pictures of a Miniaturized ScArY